“Two roads diverged in a wood, and I — I took the one less traveled by, and that has made all the difference.” – Robert Frost

 At first I have dismissed the idea straight away after finding out it takes 5h.
 Tbilisi was actually 2h away by marshrutka.

 Yes, I know what do you want to say.
 Maria, you?
-You love crazy transportation and you love pictures from the road!
+Don’t you love crazy transportation and pictures from the road!

-Indeed I do love it.
+Indeed I do.
 And indeed the series is all about pictures from the road, but I was on the road for almost 2,5 months.
 I think I was tired.
 Wanted to get to Tbilisi as fast as I could.
 To the civilized world of fancy cafes, cool bars, sophisticated restaurants, real ice-creams and the city buzz.

-But Girls didn’t want to listen.
+But Girls wouldn’t listen.
 I have been up-voted.
 So I have packed and like a good girl (who would say?) showed up on the train station in Borjomi at 15.45.
 Exactly an hour before.
 I managed to enjoy station’s restaurant with the tables out on the actual platform, before the train arrived.
 And I got some great pictures from the road after all.

 The views were rewarding and I really didn’t regret taking a train after all.
 Lucky You Girls!
 The countryside in the light of sun going down was mesmerizing.
 The stations, old railways, broken cars on the side of the stations always catch my eye and camera.
 So one happy Marysia indeed.